hexagonforce/thesis-sdn-qos/README.md

 This is the documentation for the SDN QoS testing framework written by Josiah Elezar Regencia and William Emmanuel S. Yu.

 # Configuration
-Most configuration will be done in `config/class_profile_functionname.yml` and `config/topology_definitions.yml`
+Most configuration will be done in `config/class_profile_functionname.yml` and `config/simulate_topo.yml`

 ## Adding custom topology
-First, place in the definition for your network topology in `scripts/network_topologies.py` Then, add in the parameters needed for the network topology in `config/topology_definitions.yml`
+First, place in the definition for your network topology in `scripts/network_topologies.py` Then, add in the parameters needed for the network topology in `config/simulate_topo.yml` If you want to use your own GraphML file, the place it in the `zoo_data` directory and

 ## Custom Configuration and Scripts
 The _Load Configuration_, _Source Queue Grouping Configuration_, _Hosts Configuration_ files are generated from the class profile and topology definitions file.
 More specifically, they are emitted by the calling `scripts/custom/network_configs.py` script.